 Physical therapists work closely with other rehabilitation professionals, including occupational therapists and speech-language pathologists, who specialize in cognitive rehabilitation.
 They collaborate to ensure that cognitive goals and interventions are integrated into the overall treatment plan.

 Choosing the right provider is paramount when it comes to physical therapy for patients with brain injuries and other conditions.
-If you’re seeking exceptional care, personalized treatment plans, and a dedicated team of experts, look no further than the best physical therapy near me一Progressions Rehab.
+If you’re seeking exceptional care, personalized treatment plans, and a dedicated team of experts, look no further than Progressions Rehab.

 - Group homes for brain injury patients